 I love to mix a stripe with leopard print, and you really can’t go wrong with a trench coat (another great investment piece).
 This look would work with any of the shoes in my edit, from trainers to ankle boots.

 My Sigerson Morrison T-bar pumps are some of my most useful shoes for special occasions.
-The shoes I’ve featured from Boden (9) and J Crew (11) would be a particularly nice pairing for this outfit.
+The shoes I’ve featured from Anthropologie, J Crew and Mango would be a particularly nice pairing for this outfit.

 I’ve become a little obsessed with Topshop’s current offering of boiler suits, and bought two corduroy ones this week alone.
 Those are selling out fast, but I think this khaki one makes a particularly nice pairing with leopard.
 I’m only 5ft3 and would need the petite for my frame, so am ruled out of this particular purchase unfortunately…

 Topshop boiler suit, £59 ([AD] topshop.com); Marks & Spencer roll neck sweater, £29.50 ([AD] marksandspencer.com); Lost Property of London ‘Micro Arlington’ saddle bag, £265 (lostpropertyoflondon.com)